vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/update-corpus-enablement.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Update Corpus API lets you enable or disable a corpus.
+The Update Corpus API lets you enable or disable a corpus and modify the filter attributes of a corpus.
 This is useful to manage the availability of data within the system, such as when you need to take the corpus offline without having to delete the corpus.

 This capability can help you utilize automated scripts to programmatically control the availability of corpora based on certain conditions.
 For example,